Jarzka/stylefy/README.md

 - Defining styles as Clojure data for any UI element
 - Defining sub-styles (you can create a style for the root element of your UI component and then define substyles for the internal elements)

-the data to your JSON-loving neighbour), unnamespacing the map can be done easily before JSON conversion.

 # Installation

 Add the following line to your Leiningen project: